What Are Dividends and How Do They Work?

 • Dividends are a portion of a company’s profits paid to shareholders.

-• Dividends are taxed as earned income unless dividend-earning stocks are purchased in a tax-advantaged retirement account.
+• Dividends are taxed as earned income unless the stocks are purchased in a tax-advantaged retirement account.

 What Are Dividends?

-Some companies reinvest their profits into growing the company while others share their profit with investors.
-When a portion of a company’s profits is shared with investors they’re called a dividend.
+Some companies reinvest their profits into the company, while others share their profit with investors.
+When a portion of a company’s profits is shared with investors, it’s called a dividend.

-One of the main draws of holding stock from dividend-paying companies in your portfolio is that it can provide a predictable and recurring source of income.
+One of the main draws of holding stocks in your portfolio from dividend-paying companies is that they can provide a predictable and recurring source of passive income.
 This kind of income can be particularly helpful when planning for your retirement.

-Before getting started investing in dividend stocks, there are a few key terms you should know:
+Before investing in dividend stocks, there are a few key terms you should know:

 • Dividend per share: The amount that a company pays out per share of stock owned.
-Coca-Cola, for example, currently pays $0.46 per share.
-That means if you own 1,000 shares of Coca-Cola stock, you’ll earn $460 per quarter in dividend payments, or $1,840 per year.
+For example, if a company pays $0.50 per share and you own 1,000 shares, you’ll earn $500 per quarter in dividend payments, or $2,000 per year.

 • Dividend yield: The annual dividend per share price divided by the share price.
-It tells you how much income you can expect to earn over a year and allows you to compare options across different companies.
-Put another way: it shows the return on investment you can expect to make from the stock.
+It shows the return on investment you can expect to make from the stock.

 • Ex-dividend date: The cut-off date to have dividends paid for the current payment period.
 Stocks purchased after this date will receive a payment in the following payment period.

-• Record date: The date you as a shareholder must be recorded in the company’s recorders to be eligible to receive a dividend.
+• Record date: The date you, as a shareholder, must be in the company’s records to be eligible to receive a dividend.

-• Declaration date (or announcement date): The date a company’s board of directors announces the next dividend payment as well as any changes to the ex-dividend date.
+• Declaration date (or announcement date): The date a company’s board of directors announces the next dividend payment.

 Types of Dividends

-Depending on your goals and preferences, there are a few different types of dividend-paying stocks you can choose from.
-Consider these options when deciding which types of dividend stocks you might be interested in purchasing.
+Depending on your goals, there are a few different types of dividend-paying stocks you can choose from:

-Property dividends: Occasionally, companies pay investors with property rather than cash or equity.
-This is a non-monetary dividend that has value but it isn’t liquid.
+• Property dividends: Occasionally, companies pay investors with property rather than cash or equity.
 It can include things like physical property or products.

 How Are Dividends Paid?

-These are paid from a company’s profit and are usually deposited directly into a shareholder's brokerage account as a cash payment.
-However, if they participate in a reinvestment program, it will be reinvested in a company’s stock instead.
+Dividends are paid from a company's profit and are usually deposited directly into a shareholder's brokerage account as cash.
+Or, if you participate in a reinvestment program, it will be reinvested in the company’s stock instead.

-While can be a great way to generate recurring income, they aren’t guaranteed.
+While dividends can be a great way to generate recurring income, they aren’t guaranteed.
 If something happens, the board of directors can decide to halt dividend payments.
-For example, Unilever, a multinational consumer packaged goods company, cut its dividend following the 2008 Global Financial Crisis.
-Its dividend has still not recovered to pre-crisis levels.
+For example, Unilever cut its dividend following the 2008 global financial crisis.

 How Are Dividends Taxed?

-Dividend payments are a form of unearned income, which means they are taxed like income.
-The rate at which they are taxed depends on whether or not the dividend is considered qualified.
+Dividend payments are taxed like income.
+The rate at which they are taxed depends on whether the dividend is considered “qualified.”

 There are some exceptions to how dividends are taxed.
 If a dividend-paying stock is purchased in a tax-advantaged retirement account, like a Roth IRA, any dividends earned aren’t taxed (unless you make an early withdrawal).